Ludeme

 3. Contrastive (see above; change to ludeme should bring change to gameplay)

-4. Compound (can be composed of simpler sub-units)
+4. Compound (can be composed of simpler sub-units, or part of a larger super-unit)

 He also describes the different perspectives one can take on ludemes, respectively what different kind of models exist on it.